NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 The cost of commercial property coverage depends on a number of factors, including your company’s risk level, total property value, operations, claims history and location.

-Commercial property insurance can protect\s your business property but does not have essential coverage for injuries, defamation lawsuits and damages to a third party’s property.
+Commercial property insurance can help protect your business property but does not typically include liability coverage for injuries, defamation lawsuits and damages to a third party’s property.

 2. Business Owner’s Policy (BOP insurance)